johnbnevin/serenitool/README.md

+*"Resentment is the 'number one' offender.
+It destroys more alcoholics than anything else."* - Big Book, p.
+64

 # SereniTool

 A vibecoded comprehensive digital tool for auditing and reframing resentments, combining Step 4 inventory work and Step 9 amends from the AA Big Book with SMART Recovery principles.
 Overcome the bothersome with this guided process for everyone.
 One needn't be addicted to replace anger with serenity, but doing so can help to maintain sobriety.